Psi Chi: The International Honor Society in Psychology

 Members can read about their colleagues' accomplishments and contributions to the organization in Eye on Psi Chi, the quarterly society magazine.

-Now accepting applications for membership.
-Must have a minimum cumulative GPA of 3.7 and completed at least 9 units of graduate courses.
+We are accepting applications for membership.
+Students are required to have a minimum cumulative GPA of 3.7 and completed at least 9 units of graduate courses.
 Existing members can transfer membership to the GSEP chapter.
-Membership Pack
+Membership Package

 Stay updated about chapter events and connect with fellow members by joining our group on Facebook.